MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ## Background image settings

+More detailed information can be found on the [background images page](./../background-images.md).

 ### Setting the background image

 This sets the file location of the image to draw over the window background.
-More information can be found on the [background images page](./../background-images.md).

 **Property name:** `backgroundImage`